ACP-CODE/astro-favicons/README.md

 - Generates and inserts standard-compliant favicon link tags.
 - Automatically creates favicon assets for different environments using one source file.
 - Simplify or optimize communication between teams to avoid missing files.
+- Change Favicon for Light and Dark Mode.

 ## Installation